 Documenting the Now develops open source tools and community-centered practices that support the ethical collection, use, and preservation of publicly available content shared on web and social media.

-DocNow responds to the public's use of social media for chronicling historically significant events as well as demand from scholars, students, and archivists, among others, seeking a user-friendly means of collecting and preserving this type of digital content.
-DocNow has a strong commitment to prioritizing ethical practices when working with social media content, especially in terms of collection and long-term preservation.
+Documenting the Now responds to the public's use of social media for chronicling historically significant events as well as demand from scholars, students, and archivists, among others, seeking a user-friendly means of collecting and preserving this type of digital content.
+Documenting the Now has a strong commitment to prioritizing ethical practices when working with social media content, especially in terms of collection and long-term preservation.
 This commitment extends to Twitter's notion of honoring user intent and the rights of content creators.
-The project is a collaborative effort among the University of Maryland, University of California at Riverside, and Washington University in St. Louis.
+Documenting the Now is a core program of Shift Collective.
 We are extremely grateful for funding from the Mellon Foundation and technical support from the Princeton University Library.

 We build open source tools to help archivists, activists and researchers work with social media data.
 Follow us on GitHub.

 DocNow is a tool for appraising, collecting, and gathering consent for Twitter content.
 Features include:

 twarc is a command line tool and Python library for collecting tweet data from Twitter's official API.
 It is designed for reliably collecting historical as well as realtime data, and can be used as a software library in your own tools and applications.

 Hydrator is a desktop application for turning Tweet ID datasets back into tweet data to use in your research.
 It has been designed to be a reliable option for researchers who want to use their workstation for long running hydration jobs.